gravity-patrol/gp/campaign/mission_1/README.md

 It is acceptable though discouraged to impose a reasonable limit to the maximum input size the server will handle.

 Note that handling a single client connection at a time is sufficient.
 Concurrency is not needed at this point.
-However, the server must accept multiple connections in sequence.
+However, the server must continously accept connections in sequence.

 Read this instructions carefully.
 And take care!
 This implementation will serve as the basis for further missions.